pharath/pharath.github.io/_posts/2026-03-06-lecture-notes-web3-blockchain2.md

 And your account is actually just the sum of all the transactions that are being stored for your particular wallet.

-So when you do a transaction, you need to provide every transaction since the last transaction.
-Because by performing the last transaction, you get this total amount.
-And then you have to sum everything up.
+student1: So when you do a transaction, you need to provide every transaction since the last transaction because by performing the last transaction, you get this total amount and then you have to sum everything up.

-So you have to pay for it.
-Actually, that means you have to provide the transaction that proves that you own this particular Bitcoin.
-And it hasn't been spent already.
+prof: Actually, you have to provide a transaction that proves that you own this particular Bitcoin and it hasn't been spent already.

-Yeah, so you don't need to provide every single transaction, just the ones that you need to spend the amount you want to send.
+student2: Yeah, so you don't need to provide every single transaction, just the ones that you need to spend the amount you want to send.

-But what does stop me from spending it twice?
+student3: But what does stop me from spending it twice?
 Like, I can provide the transaction from two months ago where I received the Bitcoin.
-And then provide that to multiple?
+And then provide that to multiple...?

-Maybe you know better about it.
-I think it's being stored in the system.
+prof: Maybe you know better, but I think it's being stored in the system.
 It's being part of the transaction that this has already been used.

-But it's already spent.
+student4: But it's already spent.

-Yeah, it's less than spent.
+prof: Yeah, it's has been spent.
 So it's being marked as spent.
 Not in the block where you got it, but in the new block where you used it.
 Because the old block can't be changed.
-If we got it here, and we are now doing this over here in the block, then we can't go back and say, well, this is done.
+If we got it here, and we are now doing this over here in a block, then we can't go back and say, well, this is done.
 We just need to do it here.
 So the miner checks if this transaction appears later again.
 And it's marked as spent.